Keyboard Layout Graph

 LSB:

-A sequence of middle finger and middle column keys.
+A sequence of middle finger and middle column keys, one on the top row and one on the bottom row

 Redirect: